naomi-carey/Stripe-React-FE-Docs/README.md

     <i>
     This checklist will set up and integrate the stripe payment system within React.
 We will complete the following:

-- Sign up of Stripe account
+- Create a Stripe account
-- Set up of frontend
+- Set up the frontend
-- Configuration of frontend
+- Configure the frontend

   </i>
   <br />